minio/docs/source/operations/network-encryption.rst

         public.crt

    Where ``${HOME}`` is the home directory of the user running the MinIO Server process.
+   You may need to create the ``${HOME}/.minio/certs`` directory if it does not exist.

-   You can use the MinIO :minio-git:`certgen <certgen>` to mint self-signed certificates for enabling TLS for evaluating MinIO with TLS enabled.
+   You can use the MinIO :minio-git:`certgen <certgen>` to mint self-signed certificates for evaluating MinIO with TLS enabled.
    For example, the following command generates a self-signed certificate with a set of IP and DNS SANs associated to the MinIO Server hosts:

    .. code-block:: shell

       certgen -host "localhost,minio-*.example.net"

-   You can place the generated ``public.crt`` and ``private.key`` into the ``/.minio/certs`` directory to enable TLS for the MinIO deployment.
+   Place the generated ``public.crt`` and ``private.key`` into the ``/.minio/certs`` directory to enable TLS for the MinIO deployment.
    Applications can use the ``public.crt`` as a trusted Certificate Authority to allow connections to the MinIO deployment without disabling certificate validation.

+   If you are reconfiguring an existing deployment that did not previously have TLS enabled, update :envvar:`MINIO_VOLUMES` to specify ``https`` instead of ``http``.
+   You may also need to update URLs used by applications or clients.

 .. cond:: windows